-2. What role will Nunavu it residents play in the res search?
-3. What potential risks d loes the research pose fo r Nunavut residents?
+2. What role will Nunavu ut residents play in the res search?
+3. What potential risks of does the research pose fo r Nunavut residents?

-Describe and attach documentation regarding community support or concerns for the oposed project: 5.
+The summer was the state of the 4.
+Describe and attach documentation regarding community support or concerns for the proposed project: 5.
 Is there a traditional knowledge component to this research project?
-If yes, please explain: SECTION 6: GENERAL QUESTION 1.
-Do you give NRI permission to publish project information in the Nunavut Research Institute Annual Compendium of Research Undertaken in Nunavut?
-YES Ш NO
+If yes, please explain: SECTION 8: GENERAL QUESTION Do you give NRI permission to publish project information in the Nunavut Research Institute Annual Compendium of Research Undertaken in Nunavut? □ YES □ NO